AresMUSH/aresmush/plugins/jobs/help/en/jobs.md

 > **Permissions Requred:** Working with jobs requires the access_jobs permission.

+> Note:  Some games will have multiple staff roles with limited access to certain categories.
+For example - builders may only be able to access the 'BUILD' category.
+You can still create jobs in other categories, but they are treated as _requests_ (see [Requests](/help/request)).

 ## Viewing  Jobs

 The jobs list shows you the jobs.

 `jobs` - Lists jobs
 `job <#>` - Views a job.

-By default the jobs list only shows active jobs.
-You can look at old ones too:

-`jobs/all` - Shows all jobs, even old ones.
-Add a number after 'all' to see additional pages (e.g. jobs/all2, jobs/all3, etc.)

 You can mark jobs as read with the catchup command:

 `jobs/catchup` - Marks all jobs as read.
 `jobs/catchup <number>` - Mark a specific job as read.

-> Note:  Some games will have multiple staff roles with limited access to certain categories.
-For example - builders may only be able to access the 'BUILD' category.
-You can still create jobs in other categories, but they are treated as _requests_ (see [Requests](/help/request)).

 ## Filtering  Jobs